anagaev/cv4ue/README.md

  ## **Tutorial**

 ### **Installation**
-First of all you need to install Unreal Engine 5.
-Although it can be installed on all platforms, it seems to me, Windows is supported better than macOS that is supported better than Linux.
+First of all, you need to install Unreal Engine 5.
+Although it can be installed on all platforms, it seems to me, Windows is supported better than macOS and macOs is supported better than Linux.
 There are two ways
 1. Install Epic Games Launcher first and then Unreal Engine 5.
 This way works for Windows and macOS.
 2. Compile from the source.
 It supports all platforms.
 However, this way is tricky not only for installation but also for future use.

 ### **Scene creation**
-Unreal Engine 5 has been installed.
-Let’s create a new scene.
+Once Unreal Engine 5 was installed, let’s create a new scene.
 Create a new Blank project:

 <img src="README_source/ue_00001.png" width=50% height=50%>